Bicycle Industry Innovation

 Head Tilting Innovation

 Most innovations are subtle and sometimes hard to see.
 Others, like this bike recently spotted at the Colorado Springs Velo garage sale, are head turners.
-Most people walked right by without noticing, this is a stand-out piece.
-If you happen to glance down and see the mega-length crank arms, it caused a double take.
+While most people walked right by without noticing, this is a stand-out piece.
+If you happen to glance down and see the mega-length crank arms, it causes a double take.
 What?
 The instant thought is “Wow, how long are those cranks?!?!
 Then, you notice there’s more to it.

 I love seeing bicycle industry innovation in all its forms.
 And, I also enjoy innovating with you in the bike industry, because invention breaks out of “the box”.